 Degenerative Conditions

-Conditions like arthritis or degenerative disc disease can affect the coccyx and result in pain.
+Arthritis or degenerative disc disease conditions affecting the coccyx can result in sharp pain.

 Poor Posture